Model Based Engineering - Zuken

 Transition to Detailed Design

-The biggest challenge today for model-based design is transitioning to implementation or detailed design.
-The design envelope for each subsystem or component is directly transferred and exposed to the design teams for implementation.
-The model remains connected to the design process.
+Today’s biggest challenge for model-based design is transitioning to implementation or detailed design.
+Many companies convert their model back to documents, disconnecting the model from the design process.
+Ideally, a design envelope for each E/E subsystem is directly transferred and exposed to the design teams for implementation.

 Transition to Detailed Design